Explore how to use layouts and pages in your Nuxt Application

 There are a couple of ways to configure your pages to use the layout, for the purpose of this article and to keep things

-simple for the moment we will make use of the <nuxt-layout>
+simple for the moment we will make use of the <nuxt-layout> component.

-component in Nuxt is used to specify different layout structures for your pages.
+The <nuxt-layout> component in Nuxt is used to specify different layout structures for your pages.
 Layouts in Nuxt

 help maintain a consistent look and feel across multiple pages by sharing common elements such as headers, footers,